lkreidberg/batman/docs/tutorial.rst

 	t = np.linspace(-0.025, 0.025, 1000)  #times at which to calculate light curve
 	m = batman.TransitModel(params, t)    #initializes model

-The initialization step calculates the separation of centers between the star and the planet, as well as the integration step size (for "nonlinear" and "custom" limb darkening).
+The initialization step calculates the separation of centers between the star and the planet, as well as the integration step size (for "square-root", "logarithmic", "exponential", "nonlinear", and "custom" limb darkening).

 Calculating light curves